MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/ios/page-presentation-style.md

 ---
-title: "iPad Modal Page Presentation Style"
+title: "Modal Page Presentation Style on iOS"
 description: "Platform-specifics allow you to consume functionality that's only available on a specific platform, without implementing custom renderers or effects.
-This article explains how to consume the iOS platform-specific sets the presentation style of a modal page on an iPad." ms.prod: xamarin ms.assetid: C791F7CF-330A-44BA-987A-4CFCCBB9278B ms.technology: xamarin-forms
+This article explains how to consume the iOS platform-specific sets the presentation style of a modal page." ms.prod: xamarin ms.assetid: C791F7CF-330A-44BA-987A-4CFCCBB9278B ms.technology: xamarin-forms